db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### v.2.0.1

+* Stats should now be able to submit again
+* Decking defeat is now collected as well

 ### v2.0.0

 Big update which falls at the same time as What Lies Ahead.
 The most significant update is in the way traces work